earthtoolsmaker/aris/README.md

   --loglevel info
 ```

-Convert one ARIS file into MP4 videos:
+Convert one ARIS file into an MP4 video:

 ```bash
 uv run python ./scripts/convert_aris_to_video.py \